be-v-fr/join_backend/README.md

 To gain an insight into the data structure required for writing, study
 - The tests for the respective POST and PATCH requests towards the endpoint in interest.
-- The serializers in the respective "serializers.py" file or "serializers" folder.
+- The serializers in the respective `serializers.py` file or `serializers` folder.
 - The documentation.